 Hong Kong is a chaotic, crowded, insatiable city.
 It has an irresistible energy that awakens all five senses.
-I went in knowing very little about the city- pretty much only that I was really excited to eat a lot of dim sum- and left feeling exhausted, inspired and incredibly full (from all the dim sum).
+I went in knowing very little about the city, pretty much only that I was really excited to eat a lot of dim sum.
+By the end of my weekend in Hong Kong, I left feeling exhausted, inspired and incredibly full (from all the dim sum).

 Where to Stay:

 Finding a place to stay in Hong Kong that wouldn’t use up 99% of my travel fund proved to be the biggest challenge during my quick visit.
 Luckily, I ended up scoring a last minute deal at The Burlington Hotel, where $50/night granted me a decently sized high rise room with a view.
 Our hotel was located on Hong Kong Island, in a lively neighborhood that was also a quick subway ride away from other areas of the city.

 Getting Around- I rarely find myself getting excited about a city’s subway system, but Hong Kong is an exception.
 Everything is super clean and runs immaculately on schedule (MTA, take notes).
 Even getting from the airport is a breeze between their widespread bus and metro options.

 Octopus Cards- This was my first purchase in Hong Kong, and became my best buddy for the rest of my trip.
 It’s mostly used for discounted transportation on pretty much any public transit, but places like 7/11 and airport shops will also accept it.
 And if you have extra money on it on your way out of the country, you can have those funds redeemed at the airport.

 All the Dim Sum Places- While there are a million dim sum places I didn’t have a chance to try (I’ll be back for them, promise), these were two of my favorites:

 Egg Tarts- These classic breakfast pastries can be found all around the city and make for a delicious, quick meal before a morning of exploring.